IamSavitha/DistributedSystems/Homework5/README.md

-Homework 5: User Management App
+Homework 5: Library Management App
 This project is my Homework 5.
 It is a small full-stack app where backend is FastAPI + MySQL and frontend is React + Redux.
-Main goal is to create, read, update and delete users (CRUD).
+Main goal is to create, read, update and delete books (CRUD).

 **1. How to Run Backend**